Volkswagen faces leadership crisis as CEO demands vote of confidence

 In a post on LinkedIn this week, Osterloh said there was no fight about management appointments because no committee on the supervisory board had been formally consulted about the issue.

-Diess, for his part, voiced his frustration in a column in the German daily Handelsblatt published on Friday.
+Diess, for his part, voiced his frustration in a column in the German daily Handelsblatt published last Friday.

 "When I took office in Wolfsburg, I had firmly resolved to change the VW system.
 This meant breaking up old, encrusted structures and making the company more agile and modern," he said.